Background

 CHAIR Prof. Dietmar Eberle, SIA, Hon.
 FAIA, ETH Zürich

-Prof. Emeritus Dr. Stephen Kendall, Ball State Univ.
+Hon.
+CO-CHAIR Prof. Emeritus Dr. Stephen Kendall, Ball State Univ.

 Dr. Krishna Bharathi, SIA, NCARB, LEED AP, ETH Zürich